pydio/pydio-doc-developer-guide/0_introduction/4_others.md

-Apart from Rest and S3 APIs, there are a couple of other accessible endpoints in your Cells Server :
+Apart from REST and S3 APIs, there are a couple of other accessible endpoints in your Cells Server :

 - WebDAV
 - gRPC